 - West Contra Costa Unified School District

 This evaluation takes a rigorous approach to build evidence for policymakers and stakeholders about the effectiveness of Linked Learning.
-Quantitative data analyzed in this evaluation focus on student achievement outcomes and utilize statistical methods to address selection bias issues.
-Qualitative data collection provides information about the quality of implementation, highlighting the key features of systemically implementing Linked Learning across an entire district and identifying which of those lead to better student outcomes.
-This evaluation also examines indicators of student preparedness for careers by tracking technical curriculum and through student surveys.
+The evaluation analyzes quantitative data to examine student achievement outcomes using statistical methods to reduce selection bias issues.
+Qualitative data collection provides information about the quality of implementation, highlighting the key features of systemically implementing Linked Learning across an entire district.
+This evaluation also examines students’ pathway experiences as well as the development of students’ 21st century skills through student surveys.
 SRI provides ongoing reports to the Irvine Foundation and ConnectEd to inform program improvement.

-These and other findings from an evaluation of the initiative’s fourth year are available in a newly updated interactive infographic.
-Download the executive summary, the research brief or a full evaluation report.
+These and other findings from an evaluation of the initiative’s fifth year are available in a newly updated interactive infographic.
+Download the executive summary or a full evaluation report.

-Read an earlier summary of the evaluation on the 2010-2011 school year.
+Read earlier evaluation findings on the Irvine Publications page.
 We will continue publishing evaluations through the conclusion of this initiative.

 Center for Education Policy